Banks really don't like Biden's push to make it easier to move your money

 Comparison shopping and switching providers are precisely what banks don’t want.

-“Competition issues are about market power and political power at all times,” says Graham Steele, a former top aide to Senate Banking Committee chair Sherrod Brown (D-Ohio) and Biden’s rumored nominee for assistant treasury secretary for financial institutions.
+“Competition issues are about market power and political power at all times,” says Graham Steele, a former top aide to Senate Banking Committee chair Sherrod Brown (D-Ohio) and Biden’s nominee for assistant treasury secretary for financial institutions.
 “And banks’ political power comes both from the amount of wealth that a bank controls, but also how many people it employs and how many customers it has.
 So [Section 1033] is a way of making banks smaller, from both a political perspective as well as a market perspective.”

 Banks have long resisted the sort of democratized data access that Section 1033 encourages.
 Since 2015, several large banks have at times cut off access to data aggregators that serve as middlemen between banks and fintech apps.
 In a 2016 letter to shareholders, Dimon railed against fintech apps and data aggregators, accusing them of taking too much customer data and continuing to access it for years after customers have stopped using their services.
 (The New York Times noted that this assertion is inaccurate.)